 Need to talk to someone about the Catholic faith?
 Contact the parish office.
 We’d be happy to hear from you.

 Want to become Catholic?
-Contact our parish office staff.
-They’ll discuss with you the process of formation and initiation, called The Rite of Christian Initiation for Adults.
+Contact us!
+Let’s discuss the process of formation and initiation into the Catholic Church, called The Rite of Christian Initiation for Adults (RCIA).

 Want a place to explore life, faith and meaning?
-Try Alpha — an open, honest, non-judgemental place to ask big life questions.
+Try Alpha — it’s an open, honest, non-judgmental place to ask big life questions.
 Learn more about Alpha by clicking here.